loom35studio/NH-DevicesMonitoring/README.md

 ## Development

 - `npm run next:dev` – start the Next.js app in development mode
+- `npm run build` – create a production build of the Next.js interface
 - `npm run start` – start the Express API server (optional)

 The backend relies on MySQL via the `mysql2` driver.
 If the connection fails the